Movatterモバイル変換

 (Redirected fromAir)

-Theatmosphere of Earth is composed of a layer ofgas mixture that surrounds theEarth'splanetary surface (bothlands andoceans), known collectively asair, with variable quantities of suspendedaerosols andparticulates (which createweather features such asclouds andhazes), all retained byEarth's gravity.
-The atmosphere serves as a protective buffer between the Earth's surface andouter space, shields the surface from mostmeteoroids and ultravioletsolar radiation, keeps it warm and reducesdiurnal temperature variation (temperature extremes betweenday andnight) through heat retention (greenhouse effect), redistributes heat and moisture among different regions viaair currents, and provides thechemical andclimate conditions allowinglife to exist andevolve on Earth.
+Theatmosphere of Earth consists of a layer of mixedgas (commonly referred to asair) that is retained bygravity, surrounding theEarth'ssurface.
+It contains variable quantities of suspendedaerosols andparticulates that createweather features such asclouds andhazes.
+The atmosphere serves as a protective buffer between the Earth's surface andouter space.
+It shields the surface from mostmeteoroids and ultravioletsolar radiation, reducesdiurnal temperature variation – the temperature extremes betweenday andnight, and keeps it warm through heat retention via thegreenhouse effect.
+The atmosphere redistributes heat and moisture among different regions viaair currents, and provides thechemical andclimate conditions that allowlife to exist andevolve on Earth.

 Bymole fraction (i.e., by quantity ofmolecules), dry air contains 78.08%nitrogen, 20.95%oxygen, 0.93%argon, 0.04%carbon dioxide, and small amounts of othertrace gases (seeComposition below for more detail).
 Air also contains a variable amount ofwater vapor, on average around 1% at sea level, and 0.4% over the entire atmosphere.

 The study of Earth's atmosphere and its processes is calledatmospheric science (aerology), and includes multiple subfields, such asclimatology andatmospheric physics.
 Early pioneers in the field includeLéon Teisserenc de Bort andRichard Assmann.[4]
-The study of historic atmosphere is calledpaleoclimatology.
+The study of the historic atmosphere is calledpaleoclimatology.

 Composition